mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 == Changelog ==

-= 3.0.0-rc2 =
-* Fixed bug with icon set selections not persisting after savings field groups
-* Fixed bug where icon preview was not showing up even when enabled

-= 3.0.0-rc1 =
+= 3.0.0 =
-* Added new 'ACFFA_override_major_version' filter
+* Added support for new FontAwesome 5.x free and pro icon sets
-* Fixed logic to auto-select FontAwesome 4.x or 5.x depending on if 4.x was being used in a previous version of this plugin
-* Added admin notice to let people know about the FontAwesome Settings page

-= 3.0.0-beta3 =
-* Added new 'custom icon set' builder which allows FontAwesome ACF fields to be created with a limited set of icons individually selected from the full list of FontAwesome icons
+* Added new 'custom icon set' builder which allows FontAwesome ACF fields to be created with a limited set of icons individually selected from the full list of FontAwesome icons.
+Example: Create a custom icon set limited to just the social media brand icons
-* Added field options to FontAwesome v5 fields to limit which of the icon sets ( Brands, Regular, Lite, Solid ) you want to allow in the field
+* Added new field options to to limit which of the icon sets ( Brands, Regular, Lite, Solid ) you want to allow in the field (applies to FontAwesome v5 only)
-* Removing support for ACF v4 now that v5 is out with a free version
-* Performance improvements

-= 3.0.0-beta2 =
-* Adding support for FontAwesome Pro icons

-= 3.0.0-beta1 =
-* Adding support for new FontAwesome 5.x free icon set
 * Adding new FontAwesome Settings admin menu under the ACF primary menu area for global configuration options.
 * Page load performance improvements (don't load icons in field constructor)
+* Removing support for ACF v4 now that v5 is out with a free version

 = 2.1.2 =
 * Fixed bug where ACFFA_get_icons filter was not used in wp-admin area when retrieving icons.